ipld/go-ipld-prime/schema/gen/go/README.md

 There is not yet a user-facing CLI; you have to write code to use it.

+See [README_behaviors](README_behaviors.md) for notes about the behaviors of the code output by the generator.

 Check out the [HACKME](HACKME.md) document for more info about the internals, how they're organized, and how to hack on this package.